 Dry Wood Is Good Wood

-Luckily, you don’t have to be a lumberjack to get ahold of good, seasoned wood.
+Luckily, you don’t have to be a lumberjack to get a hold of good, seasoned wood.
 Wood for your pit can be purchased in many local areas, and if you’re in the market for solid bulk supply, look to purchasing what is called a “cord” of wood.
-The can be purchased in halves, or a full cord, and guarantee you have a great supply of perfect wood this season!
+They can be purchased in halves, or a full cord, and guarantee you have a great supply of perfect wood this season!

 Other Factors to Reduce Smoke in Your Fire Pit

 - Avoid foliage.
-Leaves, twigs, and tufts of living greenery will smolder your fire, making it smelly and smokey in record time.
+Leaves, twigs, and tufts of living greenery will smolder your fire, making it smelly and smoky in record time.